 ou Huit années perdues de la vie du jeune William Shakespeare

 In its French version, the play was produced and toured Switzerland in 2017.
 The company created the piece in the “Cathedral of Entre-Bois”, an old abandoned book storage space turned industrial Elizabethan theatre.
-It was performed there by actors Arnaud Huguenin, Leon David Salazar, Victoria Baumgartner & opera singer Léa Fanchon as well as at the Lausanne Shakespeare Festival at the Grange de Dorigny Theatre, who first commissioned the play.
+It was performed there by actors Arnaud Huguenin, Leon David Salazar, Victoria Gartner & opera singer Léa Fanchon as well as at the Lausanne Shakespeare Festival at the Grange de Dorigny Theatre, who first commissioned the play.

-For the original version of Will, Victoria Baumgartner won the Swiss National Grant for Playwriting 2017.
+For the original version of Will, Victoria Gartner won the Swiss National Grant for Playwriting 2017.